Fort Washington Park: Destruction

 In April, 1814, Napoleon abdicated and was exiled.
 This freed the British army and navy to focus on the conflict with the United States.
 In early August, part of a naval squadron under Captain James A. Gordon began ascending the Potomac River from the Chesapeake Bay.
 The Secretary of War, General John Armstrong, Jr., did not see any military value to Washington.
 He believed that the British movement toward the Capital was a ruse and insisted that their destination was actually Baltimore, so no effort was made to strengthen the Washington defenses.

 When the British Army did land near Washington, General Armstrong finally took measures to protect the Capital.
-On August 22, 1814 Brigadier General Robert Young was ordered to move his 600 militia to the Washington-Piscataway road to defend the approach to the fort now being called Fort Washington.
+On August 22, 1814, Brigadier General Robert Young was ordered to move his 600 militia to the Washington-Piscataway road to defend the approach to the fort now being called Fort Washington.
 Commander of the Washington defenses, General William Winder, sent orders to Captain Dyson "to advance a guard up to the main road upon all the roads leading to the fort, and in the event of his being taken in the rear of the fort by the enemy, to blow up the fort and retire across the river."
 Thomas Tingey, Commander of the Navy Yard, proposed placing Marines at Fort Washington but was refused by General Winder who did not consider Fort Washington tenable.

-On August 24, the British defeated the main militia force defending the Capital at Bladensburg and captured and set fire to the city.
-While the British Army was burning Washington there were only 56 men at Fort Warburton.
+On August 24, the British defeated the American army defending Washington at Bladensburg and captured and occupied the city.
+While British troops occupied Washington, there were only 56 men at Fort Warburton.
 The fort had 26 guns ranging from 50-pounder Columbiads to 6-pounder field pieces and over 3,000 pounds of cannon powder.
 Only nine guns were capable of firing down river (many of the other cannons lacked implements).
 On the 27th, the British fleet of 10 ships approached the fort.
 Captain Gordon's report states that "A little before sunset the squadron anchored just out of gunshot; the bomb vessels at once took up their position to cover the frigates in the projected attack at daylight next morning and began throwing shells until about 7:00pm.
 The garrison, to our great surprise, retreated from the fort; and a short time afterward Fort Washington was blown up."
 The next morning the fleet paused in front of the fort, completed the destruction, then sailed to and captured the city of Alexandria, Virginia, just a few miles upriver.

 Captain Dyson was subsequently relieved of his command and ordered to his home in Alexandria.
 A court martial found him guilty of abandoning his post and destroying government property.
 He was dismissed from the service, but received no other punishment.
-The Secretary of War, General Armstrong, was forced to retire and abandon his ambition to become President because of his failure to protect the Capital.
+The Secretary of War, General Armstrong, was forced to retire and abandon his ambition to become president because of his failure to protect the Capital.